rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Currently, this plugin is considered the easiest and the most effective plugin to generate WooCommerce Google Shopping Feed.

-You will get everything you need that is required by Google merchant feed including:
+You will get everything you need that is required by Google merchant feed (Google Shopping Feed) including:

 - Custom Fields for Unique Identifiers
 - Advanced Category Mapping
 - Variable Product Support
 - Accurate Structured Data Format
 - Auto-sync With Google Merchant Center Feed